DRESDEN The Underground Railroad Uncle Tom's Cabin

-The village of Dresden, Ontario, has connections with the Underground Railroad and Slaves, through the writings of Harriet Beecher Stowe, the author who wrote the novel “Uncle Tom’s Cabin”
+The village of Dresden, Ontario, has connections with the Underground Railroad and Slaves, through the writings of Harriet Beecher Stowe, the author who wrote the novel “Uncle Tom’s Cabin”.

-Dresden is located north of the city of Chatham, Ontario, and has a population of 2,700 people
+Dresden is located north of the city of Chatham, Ontario, and has a population of 2,800 people

-who was an African-American who had lived and worked on a tobacco plantation in Maryland.
+Many people believe that Stowe based her characters on those in the autobiography of Josiah Henson who was an African-American who had lived and worked on a tobacco plantation in Maryland.

 Josiah Henson had been born in slavery and was one of the first escaped slaves to write an account of his life and experiences.